edu-luc-cs-leo/comp-170-su-2025-week02-mileo123/README.md

 # COMP 170 SU25 WEEK 02

 For this week's assignment focus on last week's reading assignment and work on the following items.
+Write your code in `week02.py`.

 ## Function to greet a person